jetbasrawi/go.cqrs/README.md

 ```

-Refer to the example application for guidance on how to use Go.CQRS
+Refer to the example application for guidance on how to use Go.CQRS.